skooger/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It stand for the Document Object Model, we can grab anything from the DOM using the phrase "document." followed by one of a few pre build functions that select an element.
+It essentially represents our HTML in memory.

 2. What is an event?

+An event is when an action is taking place on an HTML element

 3. What is an event listener?

+By attaching an event listener to an element, this allows that element to be able to react to a certain event preformed the user preripherals.

 4. Why would we convert a NodeList into an Array?

+By converting a NodeList into an array it gives us access to all the ES6 array functions.

 5. What is a component?

+It is a small re-usable set of code that sets and guides certain elements behaviors.

 ### Git Set up